UF-Carpentry/2019-05-07_UFBI-IFAS_geospatial/index.md

 <h2 id="setup">Setup</h2>

 <p>
-  To participate in a
-  {% if page.carpentry == "swc" %}
-  Software Carpentry
-  {% elsif page.carpentry == "dc" %}
-  Data Carpentry
-  {% elsif page.carpentry == "lc" %}
-  Library Carpentry
-  {% endif %}
-  workshop,
-  you will need access to the software described below.
+  To participate in this workshop, you will need access to a computer with R and various geospatial software packages installed.
+See below for detailed installation instructions.
   In addition, you will need an up-to-date web browser.
 </p>
 <p>